morphic-bio/process_features/README.md

     -   `main.c`: The main entry point of the application, handles command-line argument parsing and orchestrates the overall workflow.
     -   `assignBarcodes.c`: Core logic for barcode assignment, error correction, and feature matching.
     -   `EMfit.c`: Implementation of the Expectation-Maximization algorithm for feature assignment.
-    -   `plot_histogram.c`: Functions for generating QC histograms.
+    -   `plot_histogram.c`: Functions for generating interactive and static QC histograms.
     -   `io.c`: Functions related to reading FASTQ files and handling input.
     -   `memory.c`: Memory management utilities, including memory pools for efficient allocation.
     -   `queue.c`: Implementation of a queue data structure used for parallel processing.
     -   `utils.c`: Helper functions used across the application.
-    -   `globals.c`: Definitions of global variables.
+    -   `globals.c`, `global.c`: Definitions of global variables.
-    -   `heatmap.c`: Functions for generating the QC heatmap image.
+    -   `heatmap.c`: Functions for generating the QC heatmap images.
 -   **`include/`**: Contains all the header files.
     -   `common.h`: Common headers, structs, and macros used throughout the project.
     -   `prototypes.h`: Function prototypes for functions defined in the `src` directory.